finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
             var scope = "scope_example";  // string | The scope of the Fund.
             var code = "code_example";  // string | The code of the Fund.
-Together with the scope this uniquely identifies the Fund. var upsertFundBookmarkRequest = new UpsertFundBookmarkRequest(); // UpsertFundBookmarkRequest | The bookmark definition to Upsert var navTypeCode = "navTypeCode_example";  // string? | When provided, Upserts the Valuation Point against the specified NAV Type.
-When not provided, the Primary NAV Type will be used. (optional)
+Together with the scope this uniquely identifies the Fund. var upsertFundBookmarkRequest = new UpsertFundBookmarkRequest(); // UpsertFundBookmarkRequest | The bookmark definition to upsert. var navTypeCode = "navTypeCode_example";  // string? | When provided, upserts the Valuation Point against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

             try
             {